Neural Class Expression Synthesis: Neural Class Expression Synthesis

-We propose the following simple recipe to implement the idea behind NCES.
-First, given a knowledge base over $\mathcal{ALC}$, convert it into a knowledge graph (see Subsection \ref{notation}).
+We propose the following recipe to implement the idea behind NCES.
+First, given a knowledge base over $\mathcal{ALC}$, convert it into a knowledge graph (see Subsection~\ref{notation}).
 Then, embed said knowledge graph into a continuous vector space using any state-of-the-art embedding model in the literature.
-We used ConEx~\cite{demir2020convolutional} for this purpose because it outperforms many other embedding models while remaining scalable.
-Note that we also used TransE in additional experiments to further validate the effectiveness of our proposed approach (see Appendix \ref{sec:trans-eval}).
+In our experiments, we used two embedding models with different expressive power: ConEx which applies convolutions on complex-valued vectors, and TransE which projects entities and relations onto a Euclidean space and uses the Euclidean distance to model interactions.
 The computed embeddings are then used as features for a model able to take a set of embeddings as input and encode a sequence of atoms as output (see Figure~\ref{fig:approach}).